Butler University: History

-Fairview campus
+The university's department of religion became a separate Christian Church seminary and "college of applied Christianity" in 1924; it was variously called the School of Religion and the College of Religion.
+The school became independent in 1958 and is currently known as the Christian Theological Seminary.

+Campus

 Enrollment at Butler increased following the end of World War I, prompting the administration to examine the need for a larger campus.
-The new and current campus, designed in part by noted architect George Sheridan, was formed on the site of Fairview Park, a former amusement park on the city's northwest side.
+The new and current campus, designed in part by architect George Sheridan, was formed on the site of Fairview Park, a former amusement park on the city's northwest side.
 Classes began on the campus in 1928.